Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 This document describes the process of setting up a Windows Server 2022 machine to run the Bioconductor daily builds.
-It's been used to configure machines running Windows Server 2022 Datacenter.
+It's been used to configure palomino, an Azure VM running Windows Server 2022 Datacenter Azure Edition.